mochatek/Photo_Organizer/README.md

 `Once sorting is completed, it will open the output folder for you.` `Output folder will be created at Desktop.`

-**Source code available at **[Photo_Organizer.py](https://github.com/mochatek/Photo_Organizer/blob/master/k/Photo_Organizer.py)
+#### Source code available at [Photo_Organizer.py](https://github.com/mochatek/Photo_Organizer/blob/master/k/Photo_Organizer.py)

-`UI file and resource files needed to run it can be found inside the extracted folder - PhotoOrganizer.`
+`UI file and resource files needed to run it can be found inside the extracted folder - "PhotoOrganizer".`

 **More projects available at :** [https://github.com/mochatek](https://github.com/mochatek)